blitz-js/drafts/004_blitz_session.md

     // the following will take care of clearing all cookies.
-    // for anonymous sessions, this is a noop. await ctx.session.revoke();
+    // for anonymous sessions, this is a noop.

+    // if the session does not exist, the function below will not throw any error. await ctx.session.revoke();
 }
 ```